kasp582a/41934-AdvancedBIM-Group36/README.md

 The model used and the modified model are uploaded on learn due to them beeing a skylab model.

 # Phyton script
 The Python script created for this assignment is designed to enhance an IFC file by inserting structural parameters such as the moment of inertia and Young's modulus of elasticity.
-This is achieved by creating a new PropertySet and populating it with properties.
+This is achieved by creating a new PropertySet and inserting properties.
 For this task, a new PropertySet has been associated with a specific beam element named "Rectangular and Square Hollow Sections:SB10:2518553," bearing the global ID: 0PBox$QKjEKQwoUJvZkwUp.

 ## Phyton code